byu-cpe/Maeser/sphinx-docs/development/dev-troubleshooting.md

 ---

-## Vectorstore & Embedding Issues
+## Vector Store & Embedding Issues

 ### Empty or Irrelevant Retrievals

 - **Symptom:** RAG returns unrelated or blank responses.
 - **Solution:**
-  1. In your `chat_logs/chat_history/`, check the `context` field in your chat logs and verify that context is being retrieved from your vectorstores.
+  1. In your `chat_logs/chat_history/`, check the `context` field in your chat logs and verify that context is being retrieved from your vector stores.
   2. Confirm your FAISS index directories are correct and contain `index.faiss` and `index.pkl` files.
   3. Check your embedding step (e.g. in your script for [**embedding new content**](embedding)):